lab1092/blender-manual_ja/manual/textures/assigning_a_texture.rst

    Texture panel

-The list below these buttons represent the :guilabel:`Stack` of textures that we can manage.
+The list below these buttons represent the *Stack* of textures that we can manage.
-It can have up to eighteen :guilabel:`Texture Slots`:
+It can have up to eighteen *Texture Slots*:

 - Tick or untick a texture to enable/disable it.